ik69/uda_supply_chain/Readme.md

 # Supply chain & data auditing

+Write Up:

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Farmer, Distributor, Retailer and Consumer.
-The user story is similar to any commonly used supply chain process.
-A Farmer can register and add items to the inventory system stored in the blockchain.
-A registered farmer can put a harvested and packed item for sale.
-A Distributor can purchase such items from the inventory system and ship to Retailer.
-Additionally a Distributor can mark an item as Shipped, and similarly a Retailer can mark an item as Received.
+The repository an Ethereum DApp that demonstrates a Supply Chain flow between a Farmer, Distributor, Retailer and Consumer.
+A Farmer can register, add items to the inventory system, put a harvested and packed item for sale, all activity and states stored in the blockchain.
+A Distributor can purchase items from the inventory system and ship to Retailer.
+Additionally a Distributor can mark an item as Shipped, and  Retailer can mark an item as Received.
 Then Consumer can purchase the item.
+Architecture of my  solution showed in UML diagrams.

 UML diagrams: